 BIG Day of Giving

-On May 3rd, The Sacramento Zoo will join over 500 other local nonprofits on the BIG Day of Giving to raise a goal of $6 million in 24 hours and make the Sacramento region #1 and the most generous community in the country.
+The Sacramento Zoo will join over 500 other local nonprofits on the BIG Day of Giving to raise a goal of $6 million and make the Sacramento region #1 and the most generous community in the country.
 Beginning at midnight on May 3rd, donations of $25 or more will be accepted with a goal to inspire and unite our community in supporting hundreds of local nonprofits.

 Your gift to the Sacramento Zoological Society helps the Zoo to continue in its mission to inspire appreciation, respect and a connection with wildlife and nature through education, conservation and recreation.
 Every dollar you donate will help the Zoo to receive a boost from a pool of incentive funds provided by local partners.
 The more contributions to the Zoo, the more incentive dollars we will receive.
 This is a great opportunity to make your dollar stretch!